Ddonq94/backend_nodejs_copenotes/README.md

 username: `birthdayhub2021@gmail.com`
 password: `12AB34cd@`

-The frontend (details in the repo Readme) [https://bitbucket.org/dejiDonq/frontend_react_type/src/master/](https://bitbucket.org/dejiDonq/frontend_react_type/src/master/) has to be running to allow access to the user creation form and viewing users and their sent messages
+The frontend (details in the repo Readme) [https://github.com/Ddonq94/react_typescript_copenotes](https://github.com/Ddonq94/react_typescript_copenotes) has to be running locally to allow access to the user creation form and viewing users and their sent messages

 Both can be setup on the same host as they run on different ports